micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 3.md

-Do you not discern _and_ understand that you [the whole church at Corinth] are God's temple (His sanctuary), and that God's Spirit has His permanent dwelling in you [to be at home in you, [^c]collectively as a church and also individually]?
+Do you not discern _and_ understand that you [the whole church at Corinth] are God's temple (His sanctuary), and that God's Spirit has His permanent dwelling in you [to be at home in you, collectively as a church and also individually]?